-An excellent and effective cosmetic technique to lift and tighten sagging skin tissues, thread lift therapy originated from oriental acupuncture therapy to control and improve tissue stimulation and muscle contraction.
+An excellent and effective cosmetic technique used to lift and tighten sagging skin tissues, thread lift therapy originated from oriental acupuncture therapy designed to control and improve tissue stimulation and muscle contraction.
 The threads are made of a material called Polydioxanone (PDO).
-PDO has over a decade long safety track record in surgery and wound closure.
-PDO has been used for about 10 years in orthopedic and cardiovascular surgery.
-PDO gained FDA approved in 2004 The PDO threads can very effectively strengthen the contour of the face, reduce roundness, lift sagging skin in the cheeks, jowls, neck and also produce an excellent eyebrow lift.
+PDO gained FDA approval in 2004, and now has a safety track record of over a decade of usage in orthopedic and cardiovascular surgery.
+PDO thread lifting can be very effective in strengthening the contour of the face, reducing roundness, lifting sagging skin in the cheeks, jowls, neck and also in producing an excellent eyebrow lift.

 How does the treatment work?

-The PDO Thread Lift works by redefining the facial contours and inducing collagen production creating a lifting effect which lasts for up to 2-3 years.
+PDO thread lifting works by redefining the facial contours and inducing collagen production creating a lifting effect which lasts for up to 2-3 years.
 The threads will form an integrated support structure for the tissue of the face due to collagen synthesis.
 The lifting effect is at its peak 6 months later when collagen has formed around the threads.

 What happens during treatment?

 Local anesthetic is injected into the treatment area.
 The PDO thread will then be introduced using a cannula or micro-needle in the required area.
 Your face will feel numb and your mouth may be asymmetrical for a few hours, similar to that of dental injections.
 Please refrain from chewing or drinking hot liquids until your face has regained full sensation.
 You will be able to fully resume your everyday routine and social commitments within a couple of days.
-PDO Therapy is a tailor-made treatment, which can be adjusted to your requirements at any time.
-When you combine PDO Therapy with Fillers and Botox great results can be achieved.
+PDO thread lifting is a tailor-made treatment, which can be adjusted to your requirements at any time.
+When you combine PDO thread lifting with cosmetic filler and Botox injections great results can be achieved.

 When will I start seeing results?

-There is an immediate improvement seen after Thread Lift treatments with a visible lift in the areas treated.
+There is an immediate improvement seen after PDO thread lift treatments with a visible lift in the areas treated.
 This will improve over a period of 2-6 months as new collagen grows between the threads and gives further lift and tightening to the skin.
 The PDO threads gradually dissolve over about 6 months, but the resulting lift remains.

 How long does treatment take?

-Treatment time depends on many factors and size of treatment area, but can take between 30 -60 minutes.
+Treatment time depends on many factors and size of treatment area, but can take between 30 and 60 minutes.

 Thread Lift Therapy vs. Surgical Face Lift